|Every Day is Mother’s Day||Afghan Women in the Real World|

 remover of shoes and teller of stories at bedtime,

-and the most wonderful bringer of warm jammies-with-feet at exactly the right time.
+and the most wonderful bringer of warm jammies-with-feet at exactly the perfect moment.

 Moms are patient problem solvers.
 When the desert becomes oppressively hot and dry, moms speak to the maker of rain.